 - An MBA student must begin law school before completing one half of the course work in the MBA program.

 Important note about cost

-The Tennessee Board of Regents charges a student in a joint degree program the higher tuition for all credits earned in either degree.
+The University of Memphis charges a student in a joint degree program the higher tuition for all credits earned in either degree.
 Since law school tuition is higher than graduate business school tuition, students in the joint degree are charged law school tuition rates for course credit in both law school and business school even when a student only takes business school courses in a semester.